On the fields of definition of genus-one covers of $\mathbb{P}^1$: Introduction

 \textit{The absolute field of moduli} of a (ramified) cover $X\to \bbP^1$ is the fixed field of its stabilizer with respect to the natural action of the absolute Galois group $\Gal ( \algQ / \bbQ)$.
 Clearly it is contained in each field of definition.
 Covers without automorphisms as well as regular covers are known to be defined over their field of moduli \cite{DD97}.
 In fact, covers defined over the field of moduli form a Zariski-dense subset of the corresponding Hurwitz space \cite{DDM04}.
 However, there are examples of covers (and even of Belyi pairs) not defined over the field of moduli \cite{C94, CG94, SF95}.
 The examples presented in these papers give us covers which are defined over quadratic extensions of the corresponding field of moduli.
 It turns out that any cover of genus 0 is defined over a quadratic extension \cite{C94}.
 We deal with the genus-one case where, as we show, the degree of a minimal field of definition over the field of moduli can be arbitrary large.
 Precisely, we prove the following result which appears as Theorem \ref{th2} below:

 \begin{theorem*} Let $E$ be a non-CM elliptic curve over $\algQ$ and let $m$ be a positive integer.
-Then there exists a Belyi function $\beta:E \to \bbP^1_{\algQ}$ with the absolute field of moduli $M^{abs}$ and the following property: for any field of definition $L$, we have $[L:M^{abs}]\geq m$. \end{theorem*}
+Then there exists a Belyi function $\beta:E \to \bbP^1_{\algQ}$ with the absolute field of moduli $M^{abs}$ and the following property: for any field of definition $L$ of the Belyi pair $(E,\beta)$, we have $[L:M^{abs}]\geq m$. \end{theorem*}

 The construction proceeds as follows: using the idea of a reduced cover \cite{DE99} models of the initial cover can be put in one-to-one correspondence with models of the regular cover $E\to E/\Aut(E,\beta)$.
 The regular cover turns out to be an isogeny in the case we are interested.
 Afterwards some analysis of cohomological obstructions demonstrates the existence of an isogeny with prescribed properties.
 Finally, the refined version of Belyi theorem from \cite{C96} is applied to complete the construction.